Hello Readers! David here. Welcome to my Author Reflection post on St. Patrick and a new meaning for GREEN!

 St. Patrick’s Day observers are often so engrossed with the color green and little leprechauns, I wonder if we recall who St. Patrick really was.
 Did you know that he wasn’t even Irish?
 Did you know that he was kidnapped as a teenager and made a slave?
 Did you know that he really didn’t chase all the snakes out of Ireland? 😉

 There’s much out there to read about this humble Christian, but you can get a quick glimpse into who Patrick the Missionary really was in this article, “Apostle to the Irish: The Real Saint Patrick.”
 You’ll see how he changed a whole people’s future and exposed them to the things of God.
-(There’s also a link to a book below.)

 The Real Meaning of GREEN